larryTheCoder/php-grpc-library/README.md

 All service method in PHP now requires a [Callback](https://www.php.net/manual/en/language.types.callable.php) to handle messages received from the server.
-The callback method may return an object if documented, usually the object returned are messages that was consumed from the server.
+The callback method may return an object if documented, usually the object returned are messages that was consumed from the server and/or a `RpcCallStatus` that contains information about the RPC after completed.

 Each `AbstractCall` will now have an interface indicating that the call itself is either `ClientCallInterface` and/or a `ServerCallInterface`, the implementing methods have similar implementation but a clear and concise documentation can be